s-cork/HashRouting/README.md

 You can set each route form to have a title parameter which will change the tab title of the window

-If you do not provide a title then the tab title will be the default title provided by anvile
+If you do not provide a title then the tab title will be the default title provided by anvil

 **Examples**: